vjhawar12/vjhawar12/README.md

 I'm currently working as an Embedded Firmware Engineer (Contract), building ESP32-based Ethernet sensor nodes for a real deployed monitoring system.

-Most of the projects I enjoy sit at the boundary of hardware and software — microcontrollers, sensors, communication interfaces, real-time behavior, and the kind of debugging where timing and signals actually matter.
+Most of the projects I enjoy sit at the boundary of hardware and software: microcontrollers, sensors, communication interfaces, real-time behavior, and the kind of debugging where timing and signals actually matter.

 ## What I work on
 - Embedded and firmware development with **ESP32** and **STM32**